-I wish you all best of luck with your licence applications and not least with the Spring season and qualification for next year's 3F Superliga and UEFA Club Competitions.
+I wish you all the best of luck with your license application, and we look forward to an exciting spring that will hopefully bring as much excitement as last season.
+Good luck with your qualification for next year's 3F Superliga and UEFA's club competitions.